fwmechanic/k_edit/README.md

 Use: decompress the release file in an empty directory and run `k.exe` (Linux: `k`).
 K was designed to be "copy and run" (a "release") anywhere.
 I have successfully run it from network/NFS shares and "thumb drives".

 ## Stability notes

+### CentOS >= 7

+ * K build fails on CentOS 7.2.1511 because its default Boost version is 1.53, whose boost::string_ref contains a compile-breaking bug (yes, in the library .h file itself).
+ * _Hacky workaround_: K built on Ubuntu 14.04 will run on CentOS 7.2.1511 hosts I use with no additional prep.

+### Windows

 The last nuwen.net MinGW release (w/GCC 4.8.1) that builds 32-bit targets is 10.4, released 2013/08/01, and no longer available from nuwen.net.
 So, while I continue to build K as both 32- and 64- bit .exe's (and can supply a copy of the nuwen.net MinGW 10.4 release upon request), the future of K on the Windows platform is clearly x64 only.